Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 Yes.
 Ludwin Law Group represents dog bite and animal attack victims throughout Florida, including Palm Beach County, Broward County, and Miami-Dade County.
 Our office is in Delray Beach, but we handle cases across the state wherever Florida’s strict liability statute applies.

-Adam M. Ludwin, Esq.
+Adam M. Ludwin, Founder

 As a dog bite lawyer Florida residents in Palm Beach County rely on, Adam Ludwin founded Ludwin Law Group to give Palm Beach County residents the kind of rigorous, attentive litigation representation that large firms reserve for their biggest clients.
 Animal bite cases matter to this firm because behind every case are real injuries, medical bills, missed work, permanent scars, and insurance companies that treat injured people as line items.